They Want Our Children

 Schools should reflect and reinforce the values, goals, and beliefs of the communities they serve.
 They ought to partner with families—not replace them—by supplementing the foundation built at home.
 When parents, teachers, administrators, and students work together, children are far more likely to thrive.
 Unfortunately, in Democrat-controlled school systems, the prevailing philosophy fosters division and distrust between schools and families, rather than collaboration.

 It’s time for Virginia Parents to take back their children’s education and their future.
-Virginia Parents must show up at every meeting in every county to demand complete transparency to our children’s education.
-We must show up in record numbers at every polling location across the commonwealth this November to throw out the status quo and elect strong conservatives who support in every position from local school boards to the governor’s mansion, to return the focus of schools to education and not social engineering.
+Virginia Parents must show up at every school board meeting in every county to demand complete transparency to our children’s education.
+We must show up in record numbers at every polling location across the commonwealth this November to throw out the status quo and elect strong conservatives who support parental rights in every position from local school boards to the governor’s mansion, to return the focus of schools to education and not social engineering.

 Perhaps the greatest Virginian in history, Thomas Jefferson, once said “The cornerstone of democracy rests on the foundation of an educated electorate.”